 |

-All races are performed at the Nicosia Racecourse in Ayios Dometios, a suburb
+All races are held at the Nicosia Racecourse in Ayios Dometios, a suburb of

 |